michaelbaril/sqlout/README.md

 (credit goes to [ikari7789](https://github.com/ikari7789) for Laravel 9 and 10 / Scout
 9 and 10 support).

+You can find the full API documentation [here](https://michaelbaril.github.io/sqlout/api/).

 ## Version Compatibility

  Laravel     | Scout     | Sqlout